aliabudal/Remix-Template-Starter/README.md

 Ensure that you define the directory inside the [routes/](./app/routes/) using the `_shell` syntax if you wish the route to be protected.

-## Nice to have (optional)
+# Nice to have (optional)

 This section explains some optional but beneficial features that are included in the template.
+You can easily remove them if you do not wish to use them.

-### Linting and Formatting
+## Linting and Formatting

 The template comes with [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) configured for linting and formatting your code, with the appropiate plugins for them (TailwindCSS, React etc).